B.hired: Review postings in B.hired, the Liberal Arts Career Network and NIC

 Draft a professional email introducing yourself briefly and stating why you are interested in this particular organization.
 Mention that you are hoping to speak with someone to research the organization, and how you might contribute to their mission or role.
 It is unprofessional to ask for an internship, and by doing so you may leave out valuable volunteer experiences or project work that could be just as beneficial.
 Learn more about networking and informational interview strategies.

 You may not hear back from an organization immediately.
 Consider a follow up email or phone call about a week after your initial contact.
 This will confirm your interest in the organization, as well as demonstrate your persistence and initiative.

 Based on your priorities, use keywords to guide your searches.
 You may want to refer back to your career research for help identifying key terms for your particular area(s) of interest.
 Look for vernacular, industry-language, distinctive vocabulary, specialized skills, and common phrases.

 There are many resources that post open positions.
 This is not a finite list, however you may wish to consider these in your search:

 - B.hired, a Brandeis-only database, lists internships, jobs, and domestic and international company information, and allows you to create and save customized searches.
+B.hired also houses two other posting sites: Liberal Arts Career Network and CIC.
 Learn more about how to use B.hired effectively.